Battle of Mantinea (362 BC): Background

 During the Peloponnesian War (431–404 B.C.), Thebes allied with the Spartans against Athens.
 After Sparta's victory against Athens, the Thebans were told that their forts were to be garrisoned by Spartan troops.
 This decision changed the relationship between Thebes and Sparta from one of allyship to one of occupation by the Spartans.
 Greek General and Statesman Epaminondas (in some sources spelt Epameinondas) headed a revolt against the garrison of Spartan troops in Boeotian territory in 378 B.C.
 A significant blow to Spartan hegemony occurred during the Battle of Leuctra in 371 B.C., where Epaminondas stacked his left flank 50 men deep with elite Theban Soldiers of the Sacred Band led by General Pelopidas in anticipation that the Spartans' strongest soldiers would traditionally be stacked on the right flank.
 This strategy proved fruitful for Thebes as the battle cost the lives of many Spartans, including King Cleombrotus.
 The battle of Leuctra "led, undeniably, to a wholly different world, in which the Spartans were badly weakened and Thebans wildly emboldened."

-After the Battle of Leuctra in 371 B.C. had shattered the foundations of Spartan hegemony, Thebes' chief politician and general Epaminondas attempted to build a new hegemony centered around Thebes.
-General Epaminondas had served both as a statesman and a Theban general from 420 B.C. to his death during battle in 362 B.C.
-Epaminondas had been highly regarded for his military prowess and his tendency to promote virtues such as simplicity and perseverance.
-The historian Diodorus Siculus made claim that after the Battle of Leuctra, Epaminondas "became the foremost man, not only of Thebes, but of all who lived in his time".
+After the Battle of Leuctra in 371 B.C. had shattered the foundations of Spartan hegemony, Thebes attempted to build a new hegemony.
+Epaminondas, the city's chief statesman and general from 420 B.C. to his death, was highly regarded for his military prowess and his tendency to promote virtues such as simplicity and perseverance.
+The historian Diodorus Siculus stated that after the Battle of Leuctra, Epaminondas "became the foremost man, not only of Thebes, but of all who lived in his time".
 Due to the high regard from his subjects and recent military victory, Epaminondas sought to continue to expand and establish Theban supremacy.
 Consequently, the Thebans had marched south into the area traditionally dominated by the Spartans and set up the Arcadian League, a federation of city-states of the central Peloponnesian plateau to contain Spartan influence in the Peloponnese and thereby maintain overall Theban control.
 At the behest of the Arcadian League in 370 B.C., Epaminondas led a winter campaign in Laconia, plundering the countryside while King Agesilaus II could only watch in Sparta.
 Epaminondas ended this campaign by repopulating Messene, the capital of Messenia, fortifying it with the finest stone walls in all of Greece, causing Sparta to be surrounded with enemies on all sides.
 Subsequently, a Persian diplomatic intervention in 368 B.C. spearheaded by Artaxerxes II attempted to negotiate peace among the Greeks, but Sparta desired to continue the war to regain Messenia, while Thebes desired to conquer all of Boeotia, ending any chance of successful negotiations.